zaygozi/pikapi/README.md

 ##### Rolling Archive
 The host maintains a rolling archive, which clears itself every 5 minutes.
 Every message cleared from the message queue is sent to this archive.

+And here are the cons:

+##### Host keeps the room alive
+Once the host exits, the room self destructs in 10 seconds following a farewell from our beloved bot.
+The room name is released and can be recreated by another host.

+##### Host chooses the passkey and encryption algorithm
+As stated host is the creator, designer and destroyer.

+### Room Commands

+##### exit
+Closes the connection and exits the room.
+If you are a participant, your departure will be announced to all the members.
+If you are the host, the room will self destruct after your departure.

+##### members
+A command for the host.
+Prints out a list of all the members in the room.

+##### dloss
+A command for the participants.
+Provides real time data loss percentage.